ethanpailes/debug-here/README.md

 `debug_here!()` macro invocation, you don't have to worry about more gdb terminals spawing left and right. `debug_here!()` only fires once per program.

+## Platforms

+Right now debug-here only works on linux with rust-gdb.
+There might be support for macOS and rust-lldb in the future.
+Windows support is a bit less likely because I don't understand the moving pieces as well, but that could change.